 Katie Kelly Bell picks 10 top cellar doors to visit in California, including in Napa Valley, Sonoma and Santa Barbara, for a compelling mix of experience, scenery and wine.

-10 top California wineries to visit
+10 top California cellar doors

 California is among America’s most scenic states, and its wine tasting experiences are almost always accompanied by beautiful surroundings.
 Yet California wineries aren’t relying on beauty alone to attract visitors.
 Indeed, wineries are going far further than the extra mile to craft unrivalled tasting-room experiences accented with elaborate gardens, ultra-personal private tours, cooking lessons and exhibits.

-California wineries: Napa Valley
+California cellar doors: Napa Valley